peterkhe1999/CheatSheet/OSEP/README.md

 ### VIM Config Simple Backdoor

-To print a message to the user, use the following command in the `.vimrc` file or within the editor
+To print a message to the user, use this command in the `.vimrc` file or within the editor:

 `:echo "this is a test"`

-Since VIM has access to the shell environment's variables, we can use $USER to get the username or $UID to get the user's ID number.
+Since VIM has access to the shell environment's variables, we can use **$USER** to get the username or **$UID** to get the user's ID number.

-The commands specified in the `.vimrc` file are executed when VIM is launched.
-By editing this file, we can cause a user's VIM session to **perform unintended actions on their behalf** when VIM is run.
+The commands specified in the `.vimrc` file are executed when VIM is launched. => cause a user's VIM session to **perform unintended actions on their behalf** when VIM is run.

-To run **shell commands** from within the config file
+To run **shell commands** from within the config file:

 `!touch /tmp/test.txt`

-By default, VIM allows shell commands but some hardened environments have VIM configured to restrict them.
+By default, VIM allows shell commands but some hardened environments have VIM configured to restrict them. (e.g., calling VIM with the `-Z` parameter on the command line)

-Calling VIM with the `-Z` parameter on the command line, then attempting to run a shell command will result in an error message indicating that such commands are not allowed.

 Putting our commands directly into the user's `.vimrc` file isn't stealthy, as a user modifying their own settings may accidentally discover the changes.

 => "Source" a shell script using the bash `source` command.
 This loads a specified shell script and runs it.